-Production labour in cost of sales averaged 8.6% of sales during 2019 compared to 8.8% during 2018, 9.3% during 2017, 9.9% during 2016 and 8.0% in 2015.
+Production labour in cost of sales averaged 8.2% of sales during 2020 compared to 8.6% during 2019, 8.8% during 2018, 9.3% during 2017 and 9.9% during 2016.
 The decrease since 2016 is from improved operating efficiencies.
-The increase in 2016 is due to higher wage rates and to additional employees hired to operate the air laid paper machine.
 The labour market near our factory has been tight during the last few years and it has taken extra time to find and train new machine operators.
 If we are unable to hire sufficient machine operators, it will be difficult to produce additional products for sale.

-Factory overhead labour decreased as a percentage of sales during 2019 and 2018 due to increased sales volumes after increasing in 2017 and 2016 to support the new air laid paper machine.
+Factory overhead labour decreased as a percentage of sales in 2020, 2019 and 2018 due to increased sales volumes after increasing in 2017 and 2016 to support the new air laid paper machine.
 Variable overhead normally fluctuates slightly from one period to the next.
-Variable overhead incurred in 2019, 2017 and 2016 is higher than previous years due to increased electricity and gas to operate the air laid paper machine.
+Variable overhead incurred in 2020, 2019, 2017 and 2016 is higher than previous years due to increased electricity and gas to operate the air laid paper machine.
 Variable overhead incurred in 2018 was lower than 2017 from lower maintenance costs.
+Variable overhead also increased in 2020 due to higher waste disposal costs.